-- 1. size: the number of students in the course - 2. timeslots: the number of timeslots the course uses during the week - 3. spacetype: Lecture, Seminar, Tutorial, etc. - 4. department: the department that owns or administers the course
+- 1. Size: the number of students in the course - 2.
+Timeslots: the number of timeslots the course uses during the week - 3.
+Spacetype: Lecture, Seminar, Tutorial, etc. - 4.
+Department: the department that owns or administers the course

-One can imagine other aspects; for example, special features that are imposed by some constraints, however, we shall not consider these here.
-Also note that the word "course" in daily life can mean many different things; ranging from the entire set of classes constituting a degree down to a single class.
-However, in this paper, we use "course" in the sense of a set of activities of a single type such as lecture or tutorial, and associated with a single subject.
+One can consider other aspects.
+For example, special features that are imposed by some constraints.
+However, we shall not consider these here.
+Also note that the word "course" can mean many different things; ranging from the entire set of classes constituting a degree down to a single class.
+However, in this paper, we use "course" in the sense of a set of activities of a single type such as a lecture or tutorial, and associated with a single subject.
 In the case of lectures, the course would be taught by a single faculty.
-In general, a "course" might have multiple associated types - lectures in french grammar might always be accompanied by seminars on french literature - however, for the purposes of this paper we will disregard such cross-spacetype dependencies, and regard the lectures and tutorials as separate courses.
+In general, a "course" might have multiple associated types.
+For example, lectures in french grammar might always be accompanied by seminars on french literature.
+However, for the purposes of this paper we will disregard such cross-spacetype dependencies, and regard the lectures and tutorials as separate courses.

-Courses will generally be split into sections, though we generally use the term event to denote courses/sections that are "atomic", that is, to be assigned to single room and timeslot.
+Courses will generally be split into sections, though we generally use the term event to denote courses/sections that are "atomic", that is, to be assigned to a single room and timeslot.
 Events have the same information as courses except that each takes only a single timeslot.
 For events we have:

-- 1. size: number of students - 2. spacetype: Lecture, Seminar, Tutorial, etc - 3. department: department offering/managing the event.
+- 1. Size: Number of students - 2.
+Spacetype: Lecture, Seminar, Tutorial, etc. - 3.
+Department: Department offering/managing the event.